-Built in 1869, this synagogue is listed as a historical monument and presents oriental architecture with the dominance of windows with horseshoe arches.
-Its imposing dimensions in relation to the local Jewish community are justified by the need to adapt to the monumental environment: church, chapel and convent.
-The synagogue was ransacked during World War II.
-The building, sold to the town in 1989 currently houses the Catholic parish home.
+Built in 1869, this synagogue is a listed historical monument and features an orientalist architectural style characterized by its prominent horseshoe-arched windows.
+Its imposing size relative to the local Jewish community is justified by the need to adapt to the surrounding monumental buildings: a church, a chapel, and a convent.
+The synagogue was ransacked during the Second World War.
+The building, sold to the municipality in 1989, currently houses the Catholic parish center.

 Visit